bavc/bavc-resources/docs/Technical Documentation/sanMaintenance.md

 ### Alarms

 At the top of the page you'll see a counter for _Critical_, _Major_, and _Warning_ errors.
 It's good to periodically check these.
 Sometimes it'll alert you that the Fibre Channel (FC) connection was lost.
 This is usually due to a bad cable, SFP, connector, or card, but is usually just a glitch that causes a SAN dropout on the client side.
-If these are happenign constantly it's worth checking out.
+If these are happening constantly it's worth checking out.
 The errors are pretty well described, if you see something that seems scary reach out to Symply's support.
 If you address the error make sure to clear it so we know when new errors appear.

 ### Adding a computer to the network